apim/apim.github.io/index.md

 # Welcome to Simple Spring Tutorials

-This blog hosts various tutorial articles on Spring, Hibernet, JMS, Spring MVC, Spring Integration etc. to help new starters in these topics.
+This blog hosts various tutorial articles on Spring, Hibernet, JPA, JMS, Spring MVC, Spring JDBC, Spring Data JPA, Spring Integration etc. topics.
+The goal is to help new starters cover all core areas with working examples in these technical fields.
 Below is a list of all tutorial pages.

 ## Core Spring Concepts